SolRacht/WritingComDownloader/README.md

 Configuration can be found in `src/main/resources/applicaton.conf`.
 See that file for configuration instructions.
 You will need to provide a list of interactives you want downloaded, as well as your writing.com cookies.
 You are required to use cookies from a **premium** writing.com account.
 I have no interest in writing logic to account for the rate limiter.

+Sometimes, writing.com may log you out.
+In that case, you will have to log in again and update `application.conf` with your refreshed cookies.

 ### Database setup

 Stories are saved to a local Sqlite database, which you will need to create, following these steps: